Man Under Cover: Plot

-As described in a film magazine, Paul Porter (Rawlinson) and his pal Daddy Moffat (Hernandez), who are two crooks, arrive at Paul's home town to find that Holt Langdon (Pring), a cashier at the bank and an old comrade of Paul's, is in trouble.
+As described in a film magazine, Paul Porter (Rawlinson) and his pal Daddy Moffat (Hernandez), who are two crooks, arrive at Paul's hometown to find that Holt Langdon (Pring), a cashier at the bank and an old comrade of Paul's, is in trouble.
 Holt needs $25,000.
 Paul and Dad decide to "crack" the local bank that night and help Holt out.

-When the two enter the bank that night they discover the body of Holt, who has killed himself.
+When the two enter the bank that night they discover Holt's body— he has killed himself.
 They also find evidence showing that Holt was short $25,000 in his cashier's account.
 Because of Holt's friendship and because of his sister Margaret, who was Paul's boyhood sweetheart, they "frame" the bank to rearrange matters to make it appear to have been a hold-up where Holt died defending the bank's funds.

-The circumstances of the event impress Paul so deeply that he decides to leave his life of crime and to go straight.
-He saves Margaret from financial embarrassment by buying the little newspaper that she was running.
-Paul and Dad then discover that two confidence men are operating in the town and collecting thousands of dollars in a fake oil well scheme.
-They decide to outwit these crooks.
-With the aid of Colonel Culpepper (Marks), a lawyer, they start a fake well themselves and reproduce a typical gusher blowout.
+The circumstances of the event impress upon Paul so deeply that he decides to leave his life of crime and to go straight.
+He saves Margaret from financial embarrassment by buying the small newspaper that she runs.
+Paul and Daddy then discover that two confidence men are operating in the town, collecting thousands of dollars in a fake oil well scheme.
+They decide to outwit the crooks.

+With the aid of Colonel Culpepper (Marks), a lawyer, they start a fake well themselves and stage a typical gusher blowout.
 The two crooks, fooled into thinking that there is actually oil under the town's land, buy out their well at a high figure.
-Paul was thus able to return to the townspeople their savings mulcted by the foiled confidence men.
+Paul is thus able to return to the townspeople their swindled savings stolen by the foiled confidence men.
 Paul then tells Margaret the whole story.
-After learning of her brother's tragedy, she forgives Paul of his prior misdeeds.
-These two find happiness together.
+After learning of her brother's tragedy, she forgives Paul for his prior misdeeds.
+The two find happiness together.